klaudiosinani/signale/readme.md

   <img alt="Writable Streams" src="media/writable-streams.png" width="73%">
 </div>

 ### Secrets Filtering

 By utilizing the `secrets` option, secrets and other sensitive information can be filtered out from the body as well as the metadata, i.e. scope names etc, of to-be-logged messages.
 The option is part of the configuration object passed to a `Signale` instance on its initialization, and is of type `Array<String|Number>`.
 The array can hold multiple secrets, all of which are removed, if present, from the to-be-logged messages and are replaced with the default `'[secure]'` string.
 Additionally, when the unary `signale.scope(name)` function is used, the returned `Signale` instance inherits all the secrets belonging to its parent.
 The secrets checking process is performed in a **case-sensitive** manner.
+Also, the unary [`signale.addSecrets()`](https://github.com/klaussinani/signale#signaleaddsecretssecrets) and the nullary [`signale.clearSecrets()`](https://github.com/klaussinani/signale#signaleclearsecrets) functions are available through the API for adding and clearing secrets respectively.

 It is **critical** and **highly recommended** to **not type directly secrets in your code**, thus the following example serves **only** as a simple & easily reproducible usage demonstration.